 The nominating and corporate governance committee has utilized a third-party search firm to identify board of director candidates in the past and may in the future continue to use a third-party search firm in those situations where particular qualifications are required or where existing contacts are not sufficient to identify an appropriate candidate.
-In 2019, we retained Korn Ferry, a global organizational consulting firm, to assist with a search in identifying new director candidates for our Board.
-As a result of our engagement with Korn Ferry, we hired Dr. Rosenthal to our Board, and under the terms of our contract with Korn Ferry, we paid Korn Ferry a one-time, nonrefundable fee of \$75,000 in consideration of the search (regardless of whether or not the search was successful in placing a Board candidate).
+In 2020, we retained Tamara Davis Board Services, LLC to assist with a search in identifying new director candidates for our Board.
+Under the terms of our contract with Tamara Davis Board Services, LLC, we paid a one-time nonrefundable fee of \$25,000 in consideration of the search (regardless of whether or not the search was successful in placing a Board candidate).